droglenc/NCGraphing/resources/Syllabus-Current.md

 ## Assistance
 <img class="img-right" src="../img/help.jpg">
-This class will have lots of coding in R. Learning R can be difficult at first — it’s like learning a new language, just like Spanish, French, or Chinese.
-Hadley Wickham, chief data scientist at RStudio and author of ggplot2, said this:
+This class will have lots of coding in R. Learning R can be difficult at first — it’s like learning a new language, just like Spanish, French, or Chinese.[^encouragement] Hadley Wickham, chief data scientist at RStudio and author of ggplot2, said this:

 > It’s easy when you start out programming to get really frustrated and think, “Oh it’s me, I’m really stupid,” or, “I’m not made out to program.”
 But, that is absolutely not the case.
 Everyone gets frustrated.
 I still get frustrated occasionally when writing R code.
 It’s just a natural part of programming.
 So, it happens to everyone and gets less and less over time.
 Don’t blame yourself.
 Just take a break, do something fun, and then come back and try again later.

-Even experienced programmers can find themselves banging their heads against seemingly intractable errors.
+This cartoon illustrates what Hadley explains and how you will likely feel at some point this term.

 <figure>
   <img src="../img/gator_error.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 60%;">
-  <figcaption><span style="font-size:50%;">From <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank">from Allison Horst</a></span></figcaption>
+  <figcaption><span style="font-size:70%;">From <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank">from Allison Horst</a></span></figcaption>
 </figure>

-If you find yourself hitting your head against a wall and not understanding for more than a few minutes then take this experienced programmers advice:
+If you find yourself in this situation follow the advice of Hadley above and Allison below.

 <img src="../img/horst_error_tweet.png" style="display: block; margin-left: auto; margin-right: auto; width: 60%;">

 In terms of "extra eyes" ... ask a classmate a question, ask classmates or me a question on the [Piazza forum](https://mycourses.northland.edu/ICS/piazza.com/northland/spring2020/mth250/home), or [e-mail me directly](mailto:dogle@northland.edu).
 I will monitor Piazza and my e-mail regularly and will respond with assistance as quickly as I can.
 I am here to help you and I **want** to help you learn the concepts and skills of this class.

+I *promise* you that you can succeed in this class, but you will need to ask a question at some point.
 Please don't hesitate to reach out for help.

-I *promise* you that you can succeed in this class.[^encouragement]

 &nbsp;